pcgrisha/docs.carpentries.org/topic_folders/policies/privacy.md

 The categories of information include:

-* Identifiers such as real name, GitHub username, ORCID identifier, and social media account handles
+* Identifiers such as real name, email address, GitHub username, ORCID identifier, and social media account handles
 * Contact information, such as address, location, email, and telephone number
 * Financial information, such as bank account number, credit card number, or debit card number, for sponsorships, donations, and membership fees
-* If you choose to self-identify, for research purposes, characteristics of protected classifications, such as race, color, national origin, religion, appartenance to volunteer organisations, gender, disability, age, ancestry, medical condition, marital status, or sexual orientation
+* If you choose to self-identify, for research purposes, characteristics of protected classifications, such as race, color, national origin, religion, relationship to volunteer organisations, gender, disability, age, ancestry, medical condition, marital status, or sexual orientation
-* Professional, employment, or education information, such as copies of your resume or CV and any other information required to verify your qualifications, for Instructor and Core Team recruitment purposes
+* Professional, employment, or education information, such as copies of your resume or CV and any other information required to verify your qualifications, for Instructor and Core Team recruitment purposes, including any video recordings of recruitment interviews you may have with us
 * Inferences regarding your familiarity with programming languages and general computing skills, to help tailor our workshops to you
+* Your expertise, lessons you may have attended or taught, and any languages you may use to communicate

 ### Workshop Participants